Denis Bowers Rehabilitation Center

-Comfort Hall is an official historic site in Saint Philip, Antigua and Barbuda.
-It was established in 1743 and at the time of emancipation had 172 slaves.
-The sugar mill tower has since been converted into the Boy's Training Centre, the main juvenile detention centre in the country.
+The Denis Bowers Rehabilitation Center (DBRC), formerly the Boy's Training Centre, is a juvenile detention facility located in Comfort Hall, an official historic site in Saint Philip, Antigua and Barbuda.
+Comfort Hall was established in 1743 and at the time of emancipation had 172 slaves.
+The estate's sugar mill tower has since been converted into the centre, the main juvenile detention location in the country.
 The tower converted from wind to steam technology and was formerly known as Thomas' or Crump's.
+It likely shared resources with Gray's Belfast, a nearby plantation.